harrisont/fastbuild-vscode/README.md

 ## Functionality

 This provides the following functionality:
-* Go to definition of a variable.
-* Find references to a variable.
+* "Go to definition" and "Find references" for:
+    * Variables
+    * `#import`s
+    * `#define`s
-* Hover over an evaluated variable to show a tooltip with its evaulated value (e.g. the evaluated `Location` variable in `.Message = 'Hello $Location$'` or `.Message = .Location`).
+* Hover over a variable to show a tooltip with its evaulated value (e.g. the evaluated `Location` variable in `.Message = 'Hello $Location$'` or `.Message = .Location`).
-* Show diagnostics for errors.
+* See errors on the fly as you write the code, before running FASTBuild.
 * Go to symbol in editor or workspace.

 It does not yet provide syntax highlighting.
 For that in the meantime, I recommend the FASTBuild (`roscop.fastbuild`) extension ([extension website](https://marketplace.visualstudio.com/items?itemName=RoscoP.fastbuild)).

 ## Limitations

-* Only evaluates user functions if they are called at least once.
-This means that you cannot jump to the definition of a variable defined inside a user function if that user function is never called, for example.
+* Only evaluates code if it is called at least once.
+This means, for example, that you cannot jump to the definition of a variable defined inside a user function if that user function is never called.

 ## Compatibility